NAPTIP nabs 2 merchants of unborn babies – The Sun Nigeria

 The suspects were said to have taken the woman and her children to Port Harcourt on a motorcycle but were trailed by operatives of the agency who arrested the suspects.

-“The Uyo zonal command of the National Agency for the Prohibition of Trafficking in Persons (NAPTIP) has apprehended two suspects for human trafficking in an early-hour operation this morning, the two suspects, namely Okokon Essien Bassey, ‘m’, 33 years old and Ofonime Essien Bassey, ‘f’, 40 years old were apprehended.
+“Uyo zonal command of NAPTIP has apprehended two suspects, namely Okokon Bassey, ‘M’, 33 and Ofonime Bassey, ‘F’, 40, for human trafficking.

-“The suspects had on several occasion approached one Emmanuel Monday and his wife who is a mother of two kids and presently pregnant and requested for the purchase of the unborn baby for the sum of N500,000.
+“The suspects had on several occasions approached one Emmanuel Monday and his wife who is a mother of two kids and presently pregnant and requested to purchase the unborn baby for N500,000.

 “On receiving the intelligence, NAPTIP operatives requested the victims to play along with the suspects.